If you want to create a successful SEO strategy in 2023 it should be for 2 reasons:

 The bottom line?

-Before you begin your SEO campaign, set goals for getting more leads and sales, and not more traffic.
-Implementing an SEO strategy that’s focused on increasing revenue instead of traffic will get you the best results from your SEO investment.
+Set goals for getting more leads and sales and create an SEO strategy that focuses on increasing revenue instead of traffic to get the best results from your SEO service.

 TL;DR Version: Choose ‘Sweet Spot’ keywords that have decent search volume but are not too competitive.